lzivadinovic/ondrejov_internship_2019/README.md

 Created ipynotebook for creating mp4 files that represents data animation/evolution.

 Add requirements.txt (its mess, but at least its working with enhance)

+## Wed 24 Jul 2019 02:07:32 PM CEST

+Tried PCA reduction for removing limb darkening, it only works with data that are near limb. (comment bellow pasted from animate.ipynb, see animate.html for prerendered notebook with data and comments)

+Idea is that because there is no obvious intensity gradient, primary component of SVD is not actually limb darkening but some small scale variation across image.
+This leads to adding some artifacts that are not related to limb darkening, so this method is not suitable for removing limb darkening near disk center.
+Better idea is to create limb darkening function for this specific filter using some curve $f(r,\lambda)$, where $r$ is distance from disk center, and find $r$ for every pixel and reduce it that way.